Inspecting the Benchmark Cache

 Interpreting results

-• Configuration: A unique combination of problem shape and dtype: num_in_coords, num_out_coords (logged as powers of 2 for brevity), in_channels, out_channels, kernel_volume, and in_dtype.
+• Configuration: A unique combination of problem shape and dtype: log_num_in_coords, log_num_out_coords (ceil(log2(N)) for quantization), in_channels, out_channels, kernel_volume, and in_dtype.

 • Algorithms: Each entry is [algo_name, params, time_ms].